 Nicole was instrumental in launching the CVB’s Marketing Co-Op Program.
 This program offers local tourism-based businesses a method to market their message to the audience of potential visitors the CVB is creating.
 Through her diligent work to communicate the value of this program to local businesses, Nicole has almost single-handedly grown the program by 44% since its launch.

-Nicole and her boyfriend Stacy VanOrman (filmmaker and author) operated Dark Minds Haunted Attractions and managed the world’s second longest haunted walk-thru for more than 10 years before retiring the program.
+Nicole and her boyfriend Stacy VanOrman (filmmaker and author) operated Dark Minds Haunted Attractions and managed the world’s second-longest haunted walk-thru for more than 10 years before retiring the program.
 Nicole managed marketing and social media outreach for the haunt, organized actors and details for the operation, and also scared her future boss to death years before coming to work for the CVB.
-For their next project, Nicole and Stacy are in the final stages of launching a board game called World’s End.

 Favorite holiday: Halloween